-- 3) mConcatFit: a simple concatenation of the plane fit parameters from multiple mDiff/mFitPlane jobs into a single file. fan-in pattern with 18 inputs (from different resources), which are passed through the mConcatFit function. - 4) mBgModel: models the sky background using the plane fit parameters from mDiff/mFitPlane and computes planar corrections for the input images that will rectify the background across the entire mosaic. mBgModel is a fan-out pattern, where the output is distributed to 10 sinks. - 5) mBackground/mAdd: the mBackground function rectifies the background in a single image, output = input.
-Data from each mBackground computation are sent to the mAdd function, which co-adds a set of reprojected images to produce a mosaic as specified in a template header file.
+- 1. mProject: reprojects an image to the coordinate system defined in a header file. (output = input) - 2. mDiff/mFitPlane: three inputs (one header and two images) fan-in to the mDiff function, which finds the difference between the two images, the output is then passed through the mFitPlane function (usually executed on the same machine), which fits a plane to the difference image.
+Output = 15-20% of a typical image for each image triplet. - 3. mConcatFit: a simple concatenation of the plane fit parameters from multiple mDiff/mFitPlane jobs into a single file. fan-in pattern with 18 inputs (from different resources), which are passed through the mConcatFit function. - 4. mBgModel: models the sky background using the plane fit parameters from mDiff/mFitPlane and computes planar corrections for the input images that will rectify the background across the entire mosaic. mBgModel is a fan-out pattern, where the output is distributed to 10 sinks. - 5. mBackground/mAdd: the mBackground function rectifies the background in a single image, output = input.
+Data from each mBackground computation are sent to the mAdd function, which coadds a set of reprojected images to produce a mosaic as specified in a template header file.
 This forms a fan-in pattern with 10 inputs to the mAdd function (output = 70-90% the size of inputs put together).

-The Montage application (Web services and data) along with a set of proxies were deployed on PlanetLab nodes spanning the USA.
-Our deployment maintains the number of services (i.e., fan-ins and fan-outs), data sizes and importantly the input-output relationships of Montage.
+The Montage application (web services and data) along with a set of proxies were deployed on PlanetLab nodes spanning the USA.
+Our deployment maintains the number of services (i.e., fan-ins and fan-outs), data sizes, and importantly the input-output relationships of Montage.

-Two experiments were performed: first, "single proxy" where each Web service is maintained by its own proxy, and "shared proxy" where groups of 4 Web services were maintained by a single proxy.
-Proxies and services were scattered across PlanetLab nodes spanning the USA, proxies were always deployed on a separate machine within the same domain as the Web service it is invoking and the workflow engine was always remote from both proxy and Web service.
+Two experiments were performed: first, "single proxy" where each web service is maintained by its own proxy, and "shared proxy" where groups of four web services were maintained by a single proxy.
+Proxies and services were scattered across PlanetLab nodes spanning the USA, proxies were always deployed on a separate machine within the same domain as the web service it is invoking and the workflow engine was always remote from both proxy and web service.
 This deployment was executed 50 times across the PlanetLab framework.
-As with previous experiments the x-axis represents the size of the input file and 95% confidence intervals are provided for every mean performance benefit.
-A total of 13 data points were collected from 10MB to 240MB.
-As we are focusing purely on optimising data transfer, processing times in both models have not been taken into account as these remain the same regardless of the number of services served per proxy.
+As with previous experiments the x-axis represents the size of the input file and 95 percent confidence intervals are provided for every mean performance benefit.
+A total of 13 data points were collected from 10 to 240 MB.
+As we are focusing purely on optimizing data transfer, processing times in both models have not been taken into account as these remain the same regardless of the number of services served per proxy.

-Figure 10(a) illustrates the end-to-end mean performance benefit of the Montage application using Circulate and standard centralised orchestration.
-Figure 10(b) illustrates the mean performance benefit (average across 13 data points and 50 runs) per phase of the Montage application and demonstrates how each phase collectively provides an end-to-end benefit.
+Fig. 10a illustrates the end-to-end mean performance benefit of the Montage application using Circulate and standard centralized orchestration.
+Fig. 10b illustrates the mean performance benefit (average across 13 data points and 50 runs) per phase of the Montage application and demonstrates how each phase collectively provides an endto-end benefit.
 Phase 1 represents mProject to mFitPlane, phase 2 mConcatFit, phase 3 mBgModel, and phase 4 mBackground to mAdd.